tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/快速入门_intl_en.md

 #### Environmental dependencies

-1. The SDK requires your runtime environment to include Node.js (v6 or later) and NPM.
+1. The SDK requires your runtime environment to include Node.js (v6 or later) and npm.
 2. Log in to the [COS console](https://console.cloud.tencent.com/cos5), create a bucket, and get the bucket name and [region name](https://intl.cloud.tencent.com/document/product/436/6224).
 3. Log in to the [CAM console](https://console.cloud.tencent.com/capi) and get your project's `SecretId` and `SecretKey`.